alexfernandez/loadtest/README.md

     console.log(result.labels);
 }
 ```

+**Warning**: The format for `statusCallback` has changed again in version 7+.
+The third parameter `latency` has been removed due to performance reasons.

 **Warning**: The format for `statusCallback` has changed in version 2.0.0 onwards.
 It used to be `statusCallback(latency, result, error)`,